altereitay/vl53l0x-node/README.md

-# Note
-**The code for multiple sensors has yet to be fully tested so issues may occur**

 Basically I took this library: https://github.com/rip3rs/vl53l0x and removed the whole typescript part so it will be easier to work with Node.JS.